Yladx/AppDev_Qricket/README.md

 ### 📱 User Interface
 - **Event-First Workflow**: Start by selecting an event, then manage its feedback
 - **Event-Specific Views**: Each event has its own feedback screen
-- **Always Visible Existing Comments**: Shows predefined comments with ratings that never disappear
+- **Always Visible Existing Comments**: Shows predefined comments with titles and ratings that never disappear
 - **Separate User Feedback Section**: User feedback appears in a separate section with edit/delete options
 - **Modern UI**: Clean, intuitive interface with Material Design
 - **Event Cards**: Display event information with total feedback count and average rating